 What else can I add to this recipe?

-Feel free to add your favorite mix-ins such as chocolate chips, blueberries, or even coconut.
+Feel free to add your favorite mix-ins such as chocolate chips (or check out these Almond Flour Chocolate Chip Pancakes), blueberries, or even coconut.
 Either add to the batter in the blender or sprinkle on top of the pancakes while cooking the first side.

 Can I make this vegan/vegetarian/low carb/gluten-free?